 All staff are expected to uphold and promote the fundamental principles of British values, including democracy; the rule of law; individual liberty and mutual respect; and tolerance towards those with different faiths and beliefs.

-On 1 July 2015, the Prevent duty (section 26) of The Counter-Terrorism and Security Act 2015 came into force.
+On the 1st July 2015, the Prevent duty (section 26) of The Counter-Terrorism and Security Act 2015 came into force.
 This duty places the responsibility on local authorities to have due regard to the need to prevent people from being drawn into terrorism.

-As part of Codnor Primary School's commitment to safeguarding and child protection, we fully support the government's Prevent Strategy.
+As part of Codnor Primary School's commitment to safeguarding and child protection, we fully support the government's Prevent Strategy, and take guidance to help build resilience to extremism..

 Prevent is about safeguarding people and communities from the threat of terrorism.
 Prevent is one of the four elements of CONTEST - the Government's counter-terrorism strategy which aims to stop terrorism and radicalisation.